 - 17.1 RRS 61 is modified to add the additional requirement: A boat intending to protest shall report in person her intentions and the boat(s) being protested to the RC boat on station upon finishing and obtain RC acknowledgment.
 A boat that does not finish and intends to protest shall report her intentions and the boat(s) being protested to the RC boat via radio and obtain RC acknowledgment. - 17.2 The protest time limit expires 60 minutes after the finish of the last boat.
 The protest time limit will be posted on the online event notice board.
 The Protest Committee may extend this time if there is good reason to do so. - 17.3 Written protests may be filed electronically or in person.
-To file electronically, send to Colleen Cooke, RC Chair, at sailorcookie@cox.net or (619)852-5010.
+To file electronically, send to Colleen Cooke, RC Chair, at sailorcookie2@gmail.com, or (619)852-5010.
 The US Sailing app is an excellent tool for this purpose.
 Protests may also be brought to the RC at the after-race party.
-US Sailing Protest Forms may be available from the representative.
-Protests may be filed with any member of the CRA Board or RC. - 17.4 The parties involved will be listed, in the order of filing, online through the event notice board.
-This posting constitutes the notice required by RRS 63.2, Time and Place of the Hearing. - 17.5 Arbitration will be available on Wednesday nights after racing according to Appendix T for breaches of the rules of Part 2 or Rule 31 where there is no damage or injury, if a USSA Certified Judge is available.
-Protests and Requests for Redress not resolved through arbitration or scoring inquiries will be referred to the protest committee for a hearing. - 17.6 Protest hearings will be held on the Friday following the Wednesday of the involved incident at SDYC at 6:30PM, except protests lodged on the last night will be heard that night, if possible.
+Protests may be filed with any member of the CRA Board or RC. - 17.4 The parties involved will be listed, in the order of filing, online through the event notice board and will be heard as soon as practicable, which may be another day.
+This posting constitutes the notice required by RRS 63.2.
+Time and Place of the Hearing. - 17.5 Arbitration will be available on Wednesday nights after racing according to Appendix T for breaches of the rules of Part 2 or Rule 31 where there is no damage or injury, if a USSA Certified Judge is available.